AdobeDocs/journey-optimizer-b2b.en/help/user/content/email-authoring.md

 ---
 title: Email Authoring
-description: Learn how to create personalized email content that is used in Account Journeys.
+description: Learn how to create personalized email content that is used in an Account Journey.
 feature: Email Authoring, Content
 exl-id: 0f4ae644-ade7-49a0-935c-7f4779c25ffb
 ---